-- 7. (a) Two percent of average net profit of the company as per section 135(5) - The prescribe CSR expenditure @ 2% of the average net profit for the last three financial years is Rs.
-15.14 lakhs - (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Not Applicable - (c) Amount required to be set off for the financial year, if any: Not Applicable - (d) Total CSR obligation for the financial year : Rs.15.14 lakhs - 8. (a) CSR amount spent or unspent for the financial year:
+The prescribe CSR expenditure @ 2% of the average net profit for the last three financial years is Rs.
+24.34 lakhs - (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Nil - (c) Amount required to be set off for the financial year, if any: Rs.
+1.18 lakhs - (d) Total CSR obligation for the financial year: Rs.
+23.16 lakhs - 8. (a) CSR amount spent or unspent for the financial year

-Amount Unspent (in Rs.)
-Total Amount Spent for the Financial Year (Rs. in lakhs) to Unspe nount transferred ent CSR Account section 135(6) , , , , , , , , , , , , , , , , , , , , Amount Date of transfer Name of the Fund Amount Date of transfer 16.31 - - - - -
+A mount Unspent (in R s.)
+Total Amount Spent for the Financial Year (Rs. in lakhs) to Unsp nount transferred ent CSR Account section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5) Amount Date of transfer Name of the Fund Amount Date of transfer 23.72 - - - - -